 The standard affidavit is a fill-in-the-blanks form, a few pages long, and isn't difficult to fill out.
 (Some institutions, such as public pension agencies, have their own version of the form, however, so always ask.)
 In it, the person requesting the asset provides basic information about the deceased person and states that no probate proceeding has begun (or is planned), that funeral expenses have been paid, and so on.
 The affidavit also must state whether or not there is a will.
 If there's a will, the inheritor presents a copy of it along with the affidavit.
 The statement is signed "under penalty of perjury," which means that if you lie on it, you could be subject to prosecution for the crime of perjury (lying under oath).

 In Illinois, probate cases are handled by the Circuit Court in the county in which the deceased person was living.
 Some larger counties have a special probate division of the circuit court.
 (755 Ill.
 Compiled Stat. § 5/5-1 (2024).)

 Probate is the responsibility of the person named in the deceased person's will as the executor of the estate.
 If there's no will, someone must step up and ask the court to be appointed as "administrator" of the estate, a job that is just the same as an executor.
 (Executors and administrators are also sometimes referred to as "personal representatives.")

 The executor files the will with the local court and then, if necessary, opens a probate case by filing several documents.
 Usually, the executor hires an attorney to draw up and file the papers.
 Notice of the proceeding must be sent to the deceased person's heirs—the people who inherit in the absence of a will—even if they aren't named in the will.
 Notice is also published in a local newspaper, to alert creditors.
-The executor may also need to post a bond, unless the will waived that requirement.
-A bond is a kind of insurance policy designed to protect the estate from losses caused by the executor.
+(755 Ill.
+Compiled Stat. §§ 5/6-3; 5/6-10 (2024).)

 Unless there's an obvious problem with the will (which is rare), the court will admit the document to probate and appoint the person named by the will to serve as executor.
 That gives the executor authority over estate assets.
 Most probate cases are conducted under "independent administration," which lets executors take most actions without first getting court approval.
 With "supervised administration," the court must approve most actions before the executor takes them.
 Supervised administration is generally desirable only if heirs are fighting in court.
 (755 Ill.
 Compiled Stat. §§ 5/28-1; 5/28-2 (2024).)